microsoft/fluentui/packages/react-accordion/Spec.md

 ## API

 The `Accordion` should implement a `children` based API as is the standard across all the surveyed alternatives as a part of Open UI research in [Prior Art](#prior-art).
-The component will leverage the use of `context` in the interaction and data flows of child components.
+The component will leverage the use of React's Context API in the interaction and data flows of child components.

 Sample usages will be given in the following section of this document [Sample code](#sample-code)